- Publications and resources

 To register an imported aircraft in Australia, CASA requires notification from the foreign civil aviation authority that the aircraft has been removed from or never entered on their register.

 Conditions also apply to the registration of aircraft that have previously been registered with an Australian sporting association or aircraft that have been registered with the Australian State Register.

-You will need to complete Registration application form 29 (pdf 304.49 KB) to register the aircraft.
+You will need to complete Aircraft registration initial registration form 29 (pdf 240.2 KB) to register the aircraft.
 The following conditions apply:

 - Before Form 029 is lodged for imported aircraft, CASA must receive official notification of the aircraft's de-registration or non-registration by the NAA/sporting authority of the country from which the aircraft has, or will be, imported.